TanStack/create-tsrouter-app/README.md

 - `--template <type>`: Choose between `file-router`, `typescript`, or `javascript`
 - `--tailwind`: Enable Tailwind CSS
 - `--package-manager`: Specify your preferred package manager (`npm`, `yarn`, `pnpm`, or `bun`)
+- `--no-git`: Do not initialize a git repository

 When using flags, the CLI will display which options were provided and only prompt for the remaining choices.